guruji-byte/susfs4ksu/README.md

 8. If you want to make your kernel support other KSU manager variant, you can add its own hash size and hash in `ksu_is_manager_apk()` function in `KernelSU/kernel/apk_sign.c`
 9. Make sure again to have `CONFIG_KSU` and `CONFIG_KSU_SUSFS` enabled before building the kernel, some other SUSFS feature may be disabled by default, you may enable/disable them via `menuconfig`, `kernel defconfig`, or change the `default [y|n]` option under each `config KSU_SUSFS_` option in `$KernelSU_repo/kernel/Kconfig` if you build with a new defconfig every time.
 10. If your kernel already has the **KSU non-kprobe hook patches** applied, then you have to **`DISABLE`** the `CONFIG_KSU_SUSFS_SUS_SU` option.
-11. If your KernelSU repo is a fork by 5ec1cff, then you should enable **`KSU_SUSFS_HAS_MAGIC_MOUNT`** option.
+11. If your KernelSU manager is using magic mount, then you should enable **`KSU_SUSFS_HAS_MAGIC_MOUNT`** option so that mounts can be handled by AUTO_ADD_ features.
 12. For `gki kernel android14` or above, if you are building from google artifacts, it is necessary to delete the file `$KERNEL_REPO/common/android/abi_gki_protected_exports_aarch64` and `$KERNEL_REPO/common/android/abi_gki_protected_exports_x86_64`, otherwise some modules like WiFi will not work.
-Or you can just remove those files whenever those files exist in your kernel repo.
+Or you can just remove those files whenever they exist in your kernel repo.
-13. For gki kernel, when building from google artifacts, another thing you may need is to fix the `local spl_date` in function `build_gki_boot_images()` in `$KERNEL_REPO/build/kernel/build_utils.sh` to match the current boot security patch level of your phone.
+13. If you want to flash the fresh built gki boot.img, then before you build the kernel, first you need to fix or hardcode the `local spl_date` in function `build_gki_boot_images()` in `$KERNEL_REPO/build/kernel/build_utils.sh` to match the current boot security patch level of your phone.
+Or you can just use magiskboot to unpack and repack the built kernel for your stock boot.img.
 14. Build and flash the kernel.
 15. For some compilor error, please refer to the section **[Known Compilor Issues]** below.
 16. For other building tips, please refer to the section **[Other Building Tips]** below.